hashobject/jarkeeper.com/README.md

   * amount of downloads last day, week, month
   * new version publish dates
   * commits activity/density
-  * number of contributors - basically we want to know if project is activel maintained
+  * number of contributors - basically we want to know if project is actively maintained
   * we want to know how many projects use current one as dependency
   * look into ClojureSphere API  - https://github.com/jkk/clojuresphere
   * receive some notification when new versions are available